-Solicitation for U.S. Personal Service Contractor (PSC) Administrative Program Specialist (Multiple Positions)
+Solicitation for U.S. Personal Service Contractor (PSC) OTI Program Operations Advisor (Multiple Positions)

-- 1. SOLICITATION NO.: SOL-OTI-13-000039 - 2.
-ISSUANCE DATE: June 4, 2013 - 3.
-CLOSING DATE/TIME FOR RECEIPT OF APPLICATIONS: June 18, 2013 5:00 pm EDT - 4.
-POSITION TITLE: Administrative Program Specialist - 5.
-MARKET VALUE: The grade level of this position will be the equivalent of a GS-10, DC-locality pay.
-The salary range of the DC-based GS-10 is \$56,857 to \$73,917 per annum.
-The actual salary of the successful candidate will be negotiated within the daily pay range depending on qualifications, salary and work history, experience, and educational background.
-Salaries over and above the top of the pay range will not be entertained or negotiated. - 6.
-PERIOD OF PERFORMANCE: Two years, with three one-year option periods. - 7.
-PLACE OF PERFORMANCE: Washington, D.C. - 8.
-STATEMENT OF WORK
+- 1. SOLICITATION NO.: SOL-OTI-13-000048 - 2.
+ISSUANCE DATE: July 25, 2013 - 3.
+CLOSING DATE/TIME FOR RECEIPT OF APPLICATIONS: August 8, 2013, 5:00 pm EDT - 4.
+POSITION TITLE: OTI Program Operations Advisor - 5.
+MARKET VALUE: This position has been designated as a GS-11 (salary range: \$62,467 \$81,204) equivalent level, DC-locality pay.
+The actual salary of the successful candidate will be negotiated within the pay range depending on qualifications, previous relevant experience and work history, salary and educational background.
+Salaries over and above the top of the pay range will not be entertained or negotiated.
+This recruitment is for an intermittent USPSC.
+Extension of the contract is not guaranteed. - 6.
+PERIOD OF PERFORMANCE: One (1) year with four (4) option years.
+The Personal Services Contractor(s) hired under this contract will provide up to a maximum of 250 workdays of services on an annual basis.